The students in the University’s Department of Speech-Language Pathology (SLP)

 “We’re really focused on getting folks to the clinic so that they can participate in the program,” said Serianni.
 “We have a few clients in the clinic that qualify now, but we need new people.”

-participants have to have had a diagnosis of Parkinson’s disease and have had received previous speech therapy services.
+participants must have a diagnosis of Parkinson’s Disease and have recently completed had received previous SPEAK OUT!® individual speech therapy services.
 Those with voice problems – like with nodules on the vocal chords that causes trouble producing voice - don’t qualify.